gracelang/language/languageSpec/spec.md

 Statements are separated by one or more [newlines](#newlines-tabs-and-control-characters);
 it is also permissible, but uncommon, to separate statements by semicolons.
+In the grammar, the non-terminal `Ss` is used to represent a _statement separator_.

 **Grammar**
 ```